niallobr/fpl-api-app/README.md

 # FPL API App

-An experimental web application for pulling data from the <a href="https://fantasy.premierleague.com/">Fantasy Premier League (FPL)</a> API ⚽📊🤔
+An experimental web application for pulling data from the <a href="https://fantasy.premierleague.com/" target="_blank">Fantasy Premier League (FPL)</a> API ⚽📊🤔

 ## Description